Gabirel/tmux-config/README.md

 [Tmux](http://tmux.sourceforge.net/) is a terminal multiplexer.
 Tested with tmux 1.5+.

-This config has support for [tmux-mem-cpu-load](http://github.com/thewtex/tmux-mem-cpu-load).
+This config does not have support for [tmux-mem-cpu-load](http://github.com/thewtex/tmux-mem-cpu-load).(But you can add it by yourself)

 Prefix mapped to Ctrl-A for `screen` users.

 Installation
 ------------